gubbigubbi/tumbili-mailchimp-signup-for-gutenberg/readme.txt

 2. Your signup form as it appears on the front end.

 == Changelog ==

+= 0.5 =
+* Fixed client issue with multiple forms using vanilla js

 = 0.4 =
 * WP 5.0 support